bayareala8s/DevOps-On-Azure/Kubernetes/README.md

 ## Azure Kubernetes Service (AKS)

-Below is a comprehensive text-based architecture diagram for Azure Kubernetes, including detailed explanations of each component and its role within the architecture, as well as an overview of the network topology:
+Text-based architecture diagram for Azure Kubernetes, including detailed explanations of each component and its role within the architecture, as well as an overview of the network topology:

 ```
 Azure Kubernetes Service (AKS)